drkameleon/validator.art/README.md

 - Do you want to add more tests to a given validator to make it more robust?
 - Do you want to add a new one (Have a look into the [sample validator](docs/sample.art)!)

 You are 100% welcome!
-Just make a PR and I'll be more than glad to merge it! :wink
+Just make a PR and I'll be more than glad to merge it! :wink:

 <hr/>